michaelo/sapt/README.md

 * Playbooks:
     * TBD: What shall the semantics be regarding response data and variable-extraction when we have multiple repetitions?
 Makes no sense perhaps, so either have "last result matters", "undefined behaviour" or "unsupported".
 Wait for proper use cases.
 * Test/verify safety of string lengths: parsing
-* Support both keeping variables between (default) as well as explicitly allowing sandboxing (flag) of tests
+* Support both keeping variables between (default) as well as explicitly allowing sandboxing (flag) of tests?
 * TBD: Shall we support "repeats" in test-files as well, not only in playbooks?
 * Actively limit the set of protocols we allow.
 We currently just forward the URL however it is to CURL.
 If we staticly link, build a custom variant with only the feature set we need.
 * Finish basic syntax highligh ruleset for the test-files